 said, "When I was with you before, I told you that everything written about me in the law of Moses and the prophets and in the Psalms must be fulfilled."
 Then he opened their minds to understand the Scriptures.
 And he said, "Yes, it was written long ago that the Messiah would suffer and die and rise from the dead on the third day.
 It was also written that this message would be proclaimed in the authority of his name to all the nations, beginning in Jerusalem: 'There is forgiveness of sins for all who repent.'
 You are witnesses of all these things.
 And now I will send the Holy Spirit, just as my Father promised.
 But stay here in the city until the Holy Spirit comes and fills you with power from heaven."
 Then Jesus led them to Bethany, and lifting his hands to heaven, he blessed them.
 While he was blessing them, he left them and was taken up to heaven.
 So they worshiped him and then returned to Jerusalem filled with great joy.
 And they spent all of their time in the Temple, praising God.

 — Luke 24:44-53 NLT

 Holy and Almighty God, I praise you for the victory that you have given me through your Son's life, death, and resurrection.
-You are worthy of all glory, honor, praise and adoration.
-You have sacrificed so much to bring me to your presence as a cleansed and holy child of the Eternal King.
+You are worthy of all glory, honor, praise, and adoration.
+You have sacrificed so much to bring me into your presence as a cleansed and holy child of the Eternal King.
 My heart overflows with joy knowing that I am your child and that my home is with you.
 Bless me now as I finish this year and commit to be your person, to be filled with joy and praise, and to help spread the message of forgiveness.
 In Jesus' name.
 Amen.